 Transneft Far East has performed scheduled repairs at Phase II of the Eastern Siberia — Pacific Ocean pipeline system (ESPO-2).

-Repairs and preventive maintenance works along the line and at site facilities of ESPO-2 in the section from Skovorodino (Amur Region) to the Kozmino oil port (Primorye Territory) and within the pipeline offshoot from the ESPO to the Komsomolsk Refinery were carried out during a planned 72-hour crude oil transportation shutdown.
+Repairs and preventive maintenance measures along the line and at site facilities of ESPO-2 in the section from Skovorodino (Amur Region) to the Kozmino oil port (Primorye Territory) and within the pipeline offshoot from the ESPO to the Komsomolsk Refinery were carried out during a planned 72-hour shutdown of crude oil transportation via pipelines.

-At 15 oil pumping stations (OPS), located in Jewish Autonomous and Amur Regions, Khabarovsk and Primorye Territories, maintenance of mechanical equipment was carried out, and automatic fire-extinguishing systems, automation and protection systems were checked.
-All the 60 mainline pumps ensuring oil transportation via ESPO-2 and the oil pipeline offshoot were tested for compliance with 50 parameters, including temperature and vibration level.
+On the line, the current repair of the stop valve units in the area of responsibility of the Dalnerechensk RPD was carried out.
+At 15 oil pumping stations (OPS), located in Jewish Autonomous and Amur Regions, Khabarovsk and Primorye Territories, maintenance and current repair of mechanical equipment were carried out, and automatic fire-extinguishing systems, automation and protection systems were checked.
+In addition, all the 60 mainline pumps ensuring oil transportation via ESPO-2 and the oil pipeline offshoot were tested for compliance with 50 parameters, including temperature and vibration level.

-The Belogorsk, Khabarovsk and Dalnerechensk central maintenance divisions and personnel of oil the pumping stations (178 people in total) took part in the planned works, 236 special-purpose vehicles and equipment pieces were involved.
+The Belogorsk, Khabarovsk and Dalnerechensk central maintenance divisions and personnel of oil the pumping stations (178 people in total) took part in the planned works.
+236 special-purpose vehicles and equipment pieces were used.

 Transportation of crude oil via Phase II of the Eastern Siberia — Pacific Ocean trunk pipeline and the pipeline offshoot to the Komsomolsk Refinery was resumed as planned and within the set timeframe.